 - Destination spas are set in beautiful, relaxing locations, often in remote cities.
 Customers typically travel and spend several days at the destination spa, where they might enjoy massages, facials, and other services centered around the customer’s mental, physical, and emotional health and well-being, while including overnight stays.

 - Day spas offer similar services, without the long-distance trip.
 Great for one-day trips, or an afternoon out, customers can usually find manicures and pedicures, tanning, massage, and hair and skin treatments or services.

 In the U.S., the spa industry continues to grow, exceeding more than $15.5 billion, with more than 176 million annual spa visits in recent years.
-There is no better time for a day spa to improve their interior design to reflect the needs and demands of a growing customer base looking for relaxation.
+There is no better time to improve the spa interior design plans to reflect the needs and demands of a growing customer base looking for relaxation.

-When you’re looking to create the soft, subtle environment that promotes tranquility and healing, there are a few things you’ll want to keep in mind.
+When you’re looking to create the soft, subtle environment that promotes tranquility and healing, there are a few spa interior design ideas you’ll want to keep in mind.

 Color Me Relaxed